grodansparadis/vscp-doc-spec/vscp_tcpiplink.md

 The capabilities are described in a 64-bit array (8 bytes).
 The capabilities is reported on the form

-    00-00-00-00-00-00-00-00
+    00-00-00-00-00-00-00-00 1234567890ABCDEF
     +OK

 where each pair of hex digits is a byte in the 64-bit capabilities structure.
-MSB is the first (left most) byte.
+MSB is the first (left most) byte, follows by 64-bit value (1234567890ABCDEF).
+The 64-bit value at the end is optional but recommended.

 The VSCP server 64-bit capability code is described in the specification document for [CLASS2.PROTOCOL, Type=20, High end server/service capabilities](http://docs.vscp.org/spec/latest/#/./class2.protocol?id=type20-0x14-high-end-serverservice-capabilities).
 It gives information about the capabilities of a VSCP server.